Skip to Content

 When it’s compiled to an RPC module, the HTTP request can be performed like this:

-But the fn method allows you to call the controller method directly:
+But the fn method allows you to call the controller method directly, in the current evaluation context, without performing an HTTP request:

-This will invoke UserController.updateUser method just like a normal function, performing validation with Zod (or other library) before executing the handler.
+This will invoke UserController.updateUser like a normal function, performing validation with Zod (or another library) before executing the handler.

 There are several core use cases for callable handlers:

-For SSR, SSG, PPR etc: You can use the method as a server-side function, allowing you to call it from the server-side code without performing an HTTP request.
+For SSR, SSG, PPR, etc.: You can use the method as a server-side function, allowing you to call it from server-side code without performing an HTTP request.

 src/app/page.tsx